mgonto/restangular/README.md

 * **what**: The model that's being requested.
 It can be for example: `accounts`, `buildings`, etc.
 * **url**: The relative URL being requested.
 For example: `/api/v1/accounts/123`

+#### errorInterceptor
+The errorInterceptor is called whenever there's an error.
+It's a function that receives the response as a parameter.

 #### listTypeIsArray

 You can set in this property wether the `getList` method will return an Array or not.
 Most of the times, it will return an array, as it returns a collection of values.
 However, sometimes this method returns first some metadata and inside it has the array.
 So this can be used together with `responseExtractor` to get the real array.
 The default value is true.